abberdeen/circuitid-csharp/docs/MenuOptionsApi.md

 ## CreateMenuOption

-> GetMenuOption200Response CreateMenuOption (Menuoptions menuoptions)
+> GetMenuOption200Response CreateMenuOption (MenuoptionsCreateOrPatch menuoptionsCreateOrPatch)

 Create a new object